tjvantoll/www.tjvantoll.com/source/_posts/2012-06-15-detecting-print-requests-with-javascript.markdown

 ### Why Would I Use This?

-For most situations print stylesheets are all you need to use to prepare the document for printing.
+For most situations print stylesheets are all you need to prepare the document for printing.
 But I can think of a couple practical uses of the JavaScript event.

 ### Responsive Print Images